KDE/digikam-doc/setup_application/database_settings.rst

 `MariaDB <https://mariadb.org/>`_ server is a community developed fork of MySQL server.
 Started by core members of the original MySQL team, MariaDB actively works with outside developers to deliver the most featureful, stable, and sanely licensed open SQL server in the industry.

-MariaDB has actually overtaken MySQL, ‘cause of few basic reasons:
+MariaDB has actually overtaken MySQL, because of few basic reasons:

     - MariaDB development is more open and vibrant.